SeojinYoon/ComputationalCognitiveModeling/README.md

 2. Install appropriate JAGS in compatible with your R version
   - JAGS-4.3.2.pkg for compatibility with R version 4.3.0 and later
   - JAGS-4.3.1.pkg for compatibility with R versions 4.0.x to 4.2.x
-3. Install rjags in your R.
+3. Install rjags in your Rstudio.
   - Install.packages("rjags")

 References